silx-kit/pyFAI/doc/source/glossary.rst

 on the detector (for plane detectors, or the plane z=0 for other).
-The *PONI* coincide with the beam center in the case of orthogonal setup but most of the time differs.
+The *PONI* coincide with the beam center in the case of orthogonal setup but most of the time differs. see :ref:`Geometry`

 PONI-File
 =========
-Small text file generated from pyFAi-calib or when saving a geometry object which contains the detector description, its position in space and the wavelength.
+Small text file generated from the calibration or when saving a geometry which contains the detector description, its position in space and the wavelength.
-Used to initialize AzimuthalIntegrator or Geometry objects.
+Typically used to initialize an AzimuthalIntegrator or a Geometry object.

 Worker
 ======